xiwu5/Encode-Decode-Genetic-Sequences/instruction_docs/ACTIVITY_README.md

 We helped fix Dahlia's code in the Debugging Continued lesson's Problem Set, so we should have an idea of where the bugs are in this starter code and how to fix them.
 This puts us in a great position to try out debugging with ChatGPT using known issues, allowing us to focus on strategies for prompting rather than finding the bugs.

-As a reminder, `main.py` holds the driving code while `source/part_one.py` and `source/part_two.py` contain the functions for working with the genetic sequences as strings.
+As a reminder, `main.py` holds the driver code while `source/part_one.py` and `source/part_two.py` contain the functions for working with the genetic sequences as strings.
 The `tests` folder holds files with tests for both Part 1 and Part 2 of the problem set.

 ## Part 1